Glossary

 - Combinator

 - A low-level operation in Simplicity, the approximate equivalent of an opcode in Bitcoin Script and other low-level programming languages.
 Simplicity is designed using combinatory logic; a low-level Simplicity program is made up of a series of combinator invocations as well as invocations of jets.
+In combinatory logic, a combinator is a function that takes functions as input and returns a function as output, so that functions are the underlying objects that the logical system deals with.
+Architecturally, Simplicity combinators follow this pattern.

 - Contract